henrylatham/portfolio/content/pages/about.md

 + A talk to 400 designers on [how to focus on being more effective](https://www.youtube.com/watch?v=espOkcM94g4) in Berlin, 2018.

-+ Download an exclusive free chapter of my book, [*How To Build Successful Products*](https://mailchi.mp/481d8ad40b87/howtobuildgreatproducts), available Summer, 2019.
++ Download an exclusive free chapter of my book, [*How To Build Successful Products*](https://mailchi.mp/481d8ad40b87/howtobuildgreatproducts), available June, 2019.

 ---